 When you’re in college, it can be easy to focus on your work.
 However, you also need to focus on yourself and your health.
-Make sure you schedule time in for meals and snacks so that you don’t go hungry.
-If you do have a long day, pack snacks that you can eat while you work on school work.
+Make sure you schedule time for meals and snacks so that you don’t go hungry.
+If you do have a long day, pack snacks that you can eat while you work on schoolwork.

 And set a regular bedtime that you can follow to help get enough sleep.
 That way, you’ll have plenty of energy to get through classes and other activities throughout the day.
 You’ll then be able to focus in class, which can lead to better grades.

 It’s one thing to study when you’re in college.
 But if you don’t know how to do it well, it won’t matter how long you spend on your assignments.
 If you want to get your best work done, you should consider how to learn efficiently.

 You should only work on one task at a time.
 Put away anything that could distract you, such as your phone.
 If you try to multitask, you could actually be less productive as you learn.